 How safe and how gay-friendly is Nice?

-Our home base for our Gay Couple City Weekend Nice explorations was the gay-friendly Hotel Windsor just a 5 minutes walk away from the Promenade des Anglais and the beach.
+Our home base for our Gay Couple City Weekend Nice explorations was the gay-friendly Art & Boutique Hotel Windsor, just a 5-minute walk away from the Promenade des Anglais and the beach.
 What is special about this accommodation in Nice?
-The whole Hotel is an art museum with a private jungle backyard.
-Step by step the hotel is turning over the years its rooms into art rooms designed by international artists.
-The private garden with a pool is a green oasis for moments of rest and a coffee.
 Interested in which art room we stayed?
 Read more about our gay-friendly Hotel experience on the review page!

 Apropos chocolates… We have to admit, it has been a while since we had so many delicious brunch, lunch and dinner times during a weekend trip.
 But first things first.
 While wandering around the old town of Nice, we found our way to the famous flower market, the Marché aux Fleurs.
-Located just behind the Promenade des Anglais, every day until noon the market offers herbs, fresh fruits, fish, souvenirs and… flowers.
+Located just behind the Promenade des Anglais, every day until noon the market offers herbs, fresh fruits, fish, souvenirs, and… flowers.
 If you have some time over, just take your seat in one of the cafés at Place Pierre Gautier in front of the Palais de la Préfecture.
-We don’t know about you, but after writing about all this fresh goods, we are getting quite hungry.
+We don’t know about you, but after writing about all these fresh goods, we are getting starving.

-What better place could we have chosen for our late lunch than the Italian Restaurant “Chez Acchiardo“.
+What better place could we have chosen for our late lunch than the Italian Restaurant “Chez Acchiardo“?
 Run by a family for 4 generations, the restaurant offers delicious homemade dishes from local products in a cozy ambiance.
-You wanna know who those two handsome guys from the photo are?
-Check out our review about the restaurant “Chez Acchiardo” at Rue Droite for all information.
+Have a look at our review about the Italian restaurant “Chez Acchiardo” in the old town part of the French city Nice.